junjue123/nano-kvllm/README.md

 Some KV-compression methods require query history, so query cache is needed.

-For implementation simplicity, this project stores query cache with the same mapping scheme as KV cache (shared `slot_mapping` and `block_tables`).
+For implementation simplicity, this project stores query cache with the same attention head number and mapping scheme as KV cache (shared `slot_mapping` and `block_tables`).
 Therefore, **<u>total query blocks must not exceed the number of KV-occupied blocks for current batch sequences, otherwise OOB errors may occur!!!</u>** This is a temporary solution and will be further optimized.